montanablood27/team-open/anil.md

 "Others have prescribed rules that they have to follow with the CC licenses, and it's great.
 I haven't seen any abuse of it whatsoever," says Anil.

 Within a few months of placing his interviews under CC, Anil has seen downloads multiply of the [eBook edition](http://www.innerviews.org/ebook/innerviews.pdf) of his #1 iTunes bestselling book, *Innerviews: Music Without Borders*.
 There's increased discovery of his website, increased website traffic and social media signups, and increased writing opportunities springing up.
-A myriad of websites have taken pieces of the interviews, translated his work, or used the interviews in its entirety with attribution&#160;--- freeing Anil of the burdensome back and forth of granting permission.
+Myriad of websites have taken pieces of the interviews, translated his work, or used the interviews in its entirety with attribution&#160;--- freeing Anil of the burdensome back and forth of granting permission.
 Anil has also had the chance to collaborate with major record labels, including a project with the significant jazz avant-garde label Cuneiform Records, label liner notes for Blue Note Records, and a box set project for Atlantic Records.

 "Interesting big commercial enterprises are looking to CC for content," explains Anil.
 "There has been a general lift in awareness of *Innerviews* since the decision has been made.
 I'm busier than I've ever been."